 Know the silkie predators in your area and design your coop with them in mind.
 If your predators are diggers like fox, make sure that you have buried hardware cloth around your run.
 If you have trouble with weasels or mink, make sure that all small holes are plugged up and windows are secure with hardware cloth.
 Larger animals such as bear will need electric wire around the outside.

 If you don’t want to build a coop yourself, there are a few coops that are available for sale that are good for silkies.
 Look for something that is all one level such as this.
 The smaller the ramp the better.
-Coops that are described as rabbit hutches are often on one level.
-This school house one has roosting bars that could simply be removed from the run.
+Coops that are described as rabbit hutches are often on one level .
 Look for sturdiness in these pre-made coops that can withstand the elements and predators.
 If you live somewhere with a cold climate, you will need to insulate and possibly have heat lamps.

 For tips and tricks for raising outstanding silkies check out our Chicken Learning Center at VJPPoultry.com .
 VJP Poultry is an NPIP and state inspected hatchery located 30 miles north of St. Paul.
 We hatch out silkies all year long so we always have stock available.
 Like us on Facebook to get weekly updates on what we currently have for sale.